UnSciPreneur/ethWorkshop/smartContract/Readme.md

 ```bash
 truffle migrate
 ```
 This compiles the contract and writes it to the Ethereum blockchain.
 It might take a minute to finish if you're on the private blockchain.
 If you are using testrpc it should only take a few seconds (that's the advantage!).
-If it does not work, check that your geth account account[0] is unlocked and has enough ether to interact with the blockchain.
+If it does not work, check that your geth client or testrpc is running and account account[0] is unlocked and has enough ether to interact with the blockchain.

 ## Interact with the contract on the blockchain
-In the directory of the dapp myFirstDapp/ open a truffle console
+In the directory of the dapp gameDapp/ open a truffle console
 ```bash
 truffle console
 ```